During pregnancy, what's the significance of cervical length?

 If you have a prior history of premature birth, your health care provider might also discuss the potential benefits of progesterone injections to decrease your risk of another premature birth.
 Keep in mind that research on the use of progesterone injections is ongoing.

 If you're concerned about your cervical length during pregnancy, talk to your health care provider.
-He or she can answer your questions and help you understand how to promote a healthy pregnancy.
+Your provider can answer your questions and help you understand how to promote a healthy pregnancy.

 Yvonne Butler Tobah, M.D.